- Levels Taught:

 A woodwind player since age 10, Thomas has experience as a performer and teacher.
 His previous education has included methodology classes on teaching specific instruments, and he is available to teach beginning flute lessons.

 Piano, woodwinds, trumpet, composition

 No one ever regrets learning an instrument… yet many grow old wishing they had taken music lessons!
 A talent they’ll be able to develop their entire life, your children will thank you for giving them the chance to learn music.
 And bonus points for you: after just a couple years, you’ll have free entertainment every Christmas!

 Or maybe YOU’RE the one that wishes to learn!
 It is never too late to begin learning an instrument.
-Yes, I'm trying to get you to sign up for lessons, and yes I sincerely mean that.
 Everybody has the ability, and if you’re determined and interested, there’s nothing stopping us from achieving this very special goal.
 (Interested in learning to compose?
 Scroll to the bottom to learn more.)

 Practice makes perfect!
 Learning an instrument helps build self-confidence and discipline.
 If your child’s bored, distracted, or just needs a constructive hobby, music is a great place to get them interested in something that will help them feel better about themselves, and the effects will be felt across everything else they do, through better studying habits to a more patient, diligent work ethic.

 It’s also relaxing!
 Stressed about work?
 Need an escape?
 Everybody has the power to learn an instrument.
 Seriously, there’s no such thing as “talent.”
 Just start lessons and get practicing!
 It really is that simple, and I’ll guide you through every step of the way.